 • 5 years plus, your body has repaired itself, and you are now at a level where your risk factor for various diseases have dropped close to where they would have been if you were a non-smoker all of your life.

 What Happens if I Slip Up and Have one?

 You then have two choices you can either

 1. Choose to say oh my goodness, I have failed, and I shall beat myself up and feel like rubbish as I let that Beast in to tear me apart again.
 OR

 2. You can say, oops!
 That was a mistake, tasted horrid, and made me feel ill.

 Now I know why I’m a Non-Smoker.
 Then continue life as you should enjoying it, recognizing you made the right choice to be a non-smoker.
 A better way is to remember the thinking and never question your decision to be a non-smoker in the first place!

 Exercise — Feel Great!
-Now take some time to imagine how these change will be for you, and how you can make them the best possible.
-Notice an increased level of enjoyment and ability to do the things you want to do.
-Look forward to what it will mean for you as you achieve one step and move to the next.
+Now take some time to imagine how these changes will be for you and how you can make them the best possible.
+Notice an increased level of enjoyment and the ability to do the things you want to do.
+I look forward to what it will mean for you as you achieve one step and move to the next.
 Realize that it is a continuous process of improvement.
 Not just the day you stop but throughout life.
 How great does that feel?